Harsha975/College_app/README.md

 Furthermore, the application integrates a title table feature that seamlessly links to subject-specific Google Forms.
 Upon successful QR code verification, students gain access to the relevant Google Form for submitting assignments or feedback, enhancing classroom engagement and interaction.

 By harnessing the power of Android Studio and Java, the attendance app offers a user-friendly interface for both faculty and students, facilitating efficient attendance management and fostering a culture of accountability.
-This abstract outlines the technological framework and innovative functionalities of the app, providing a robust solution for educational institutions seeking to optimize attendance tracking while upholding academic integrity
+This abstract outlines the technological framework and innovative functionalities of the app, providing a robust solution for educational institutions seeking to optimize attendance tracking while upholding academic integrity.